joelmasters/SocialProton/README.md

 Social Proton is the foundation for a network of positive social influences.
 Positive social influences are ones that uphold moral values and are viewed to be "good" influences on a younger person's life.
 The determination is entirely subjective, but rooted deep in Christian values.
 Values include: selflessness, responsibility, positivity, care of others, self-control, and patience.
 In addition, the influencers must also want to do good.

 ## Why Social Proton?
 Social Proton is conceived from my heart for young online gamers.
 When I was one, I found the community (whether in-game or streamers) to be largely filled with manifestations of low self-esteem in the form of uncontrolled anger ("rage"), selfishness, lack of patience, and devoid of a care for others, many being described as "toxic" environments.
 Young people often seek asylum from the "real world" within games, where they feel they can make a difference and be accepted.
-What if the gaming community, rather than being "toxic", were a place where young people would feel empowered, built up, and supported, even finding a real sense of community, rather than feeling conditional acceptance.
+What if the gaming community, rather than being "toxic", were a place where young people would feel empowered, built up, and supported, even finding a real sense of community, real friends who care about each other, rather than feeling conditional acceptance.

-Social Proton aims to recognize and partner with influencers that fit the role of a positive social influence.
-We plan to provide training, resources, tools, counseling, and other help to build up these leaders in the community, just like we do in the church.
+Social Proton aims to recognize and partner with positive social influencers.
+We plan to provide training, resources, tools, counseling, and other resources help to build up these leaders in the community, just like we do in the church.

 ## Mission Statement
 Connect youth with positive social influences.